-If left in a whole bean form, beans will last two to three weeks after roasting before flavor is lost.
-Best practice is to grind right before brewing – keeping those volatile compounds intact until you are ready to extract that wonderful taste.
+If left in whole bean form, beans will last two to three weeks after roasting before the flavor is lost.
+The best practice is to grind right before brewing – keeping those volatile compounds intact until you are ready to extract that wonderful taste.

 Blades and Burrs, Flats and Cones

-The blade type is the basic low cost product that usually sells between $30 and $90 dollars.
+The blade type is the basic low-cost product that usually sells between $30 and $90.

-Dosers vs Doserless vs Bins
+Dosers vs. Doserless vs. Bins

-These are not really suitable for most home users as extra grounds will probably go stale prior to use and impart ill flavors into the coffee.
+These are not really suitable for most home users, as extra grounds will probably go stale prior to use and impart less than desirable flavors into the coffee.
 They are also hard to keep clean.

-A second variation that has been widely adopted by many commercial cafes and espresso enthusiasts is the doserless grinder.
+A second option that has been widely adopted by many commercial cafes and espresso enthusiasts is the doserless grinder.
 This type deposits the grounds directly into an espresso machine’s portafilter (the small filter/basket and handle that juts out of the front of an espresso maker).

-Again, these are not really suited for the average home user unless they get into espresso which requires a significant financial outlay for any decent machine that would produce a true espresso extraction.
+Again, these are not really suited for the average home user unless they get into espresso, which requires a significant financial outlay for any decent machine that would produce a true espresso extraction.

 A better choice for most home brewers would be a grinder equipped with a bin.
-This variation deposits its grounds into a removable container that can be easily dumped into a French press, coffee maker, or even into a portafilter.
+This variation deposits its grounds into a removable container that can easily be dumped into a French press, coffee maker, or even into a portafilter.

 These are generally easy to keep clean and can be adapted to work with any brewing method.

-Stepped and Steppless – What’s the Difference?
+Stepped and Stepless – What’s the Difference?

-This means that ground settings can be set only to preconfigured sizes.
-The steppless variation, on the other hand, allows for infinite settings within its range.
+What are steps?
+This means the ground settings can be set only to preconfigured sizes.
+A stepless version, on the other hand, allows for infinite settings within its range.

-However, there is a catch.
-Steppless grinders are exclusively designed for espresso brewing as the range of the adjustability of the grind is very narrow.
-Espresso requires a very fine grind much more tuning of the coffee particle size in order to “dial in” the espresso shots than any other brewing method.
+Stepless grinders are exclusively designed for espresso brewing, as the range of available adjustment of the grind is very narrow.
+Espresso requires a very fine grind, with much more fine-tuning of the coffee particle size in order to “dial in” the espresso shots than any other brewing method.

 Baratza Encore Conical Burr Coffee Grinder available on Amazon

-Baratza Virtuoso – Conical Burr Coffee Grinder available on Amazon
+Baratza Virtuoso Conical Burr Coffee Grinder available on Amazon

 About Lynne Jaques